qaecology/blogdown-website/content/authors/Saoirse Kelleher/_index.md

 - Researchers
 ---

-Saoirse Kelleher is a PhD student studying the performance of correlative and mechanistic species distribution models using simulated testing systems.
-She is also interested in conservation technology and remote sensing, particularly for non-invasive wildlife monitoring and efficient data collection.
-Saoirse has previously worked on projects involving bat-mosquito interactions, sound pollution in national parks, and crustacean signaling pathways.
+Saoirse Kelleher is a PhD student working on dynamic occupancy models, particularly how their performance can be improved in applied ecological studies.
+She is also interested in conservation technology and remote sensing, particularly for non-invasive wildlife monitoring.
+She has previously worked on projects involving bat-mosquito interactions, sound pollution in national parks, and crustacean signaling pathways.